Shopping

 hits since 7-26-2000

 Today, a specialty shopping center at Rt.
-73 and Main Street uses the Marlton Square name, the original Marlton Square has been renamed Staples Plaza.
+73 and Main Street uses the Marlton Square name, the original Marlton Square was renamed Staples Plaza in 1997.

 Restaurants